Past Hot Pink Paper Campaigns

-The Hot Pink Paper Campaign (HPPC) is how WTC amplifies the voices of communities who are otherwise not heard in the election process, and hold the Mayor and council to account on their commitments to make Vancouver a city where everyone can thrive.
+We've led two successful Hot Pink Paper Campaigns (HPPC) to amplify the voices of communities who are otherwise not heard in the election process, and hold the Mayor and council to account on their commitments to make Vancouver a city where everyone can thrive.

 These were the asks in 2018 of elected representatives.